return42/sphkerneldoc/linux_src_doc/include/crypto/kpp_h.rst

 -----------

 Allocate a handle for kpp algorithm.
-The returned struct crypto_kpp is requeried for any following API invocation
+The returned struct crypto_kpp is required for any following API invocation

 .. _`crypto_alloc_kpp.return`: